artkonekt/concord/docs/prologue.md

 ## Main Goals

-- Provide an extensible PHP platform for business applications.
+- Provide a platform on top of Laravel for extensible business applications.
-- To establish the foundation for layered applications.
+- Establish the foundation for layered applications.
 - Provide a system for using/creating a plugin-like modular architecture.
 - Have a system that can embrace decoupled modules, so that we can get rid of duplications across projects.
+- Establish a framework where specific modules can be customized, or even replaced.
+- Standardize usage of Eloquent models (entities) and their related design patterns (repositories, factories, etc).

+## Main Considerations

+- Laravel 5.3+
+- Follow Laravel's standards and practices.
+- Never duplicate functionality that exists in Laravel
 - One thing should be done one way.
-- Use all the goodness and best practices of Laravel 5.3+
-- Standardize usage of Eloquent models (entities) and their related design patterns (repositories, factories, etc).
+- Avoid over-engineering.
 - DDD but ActiveRecord :)
-- Establish a framework where specific modules can be customized, or even replaced.
-- Avoid over-engineering.
 - Keep the developer's liberty so that it's not a nightmare to implement/customize things.
-- Follow Laravel's standards and practices.

 ## Inspirations